Welcome to my Jaxx vs Exodus review. In this guide, I’m going to tell everything you need to know about these superstars of crypto storage.

 What is a Crypto Wallet?

 People talk about storing cryptocurrency in crypto wallets.
-This isn’t really true.
+This isn’t true.
 Cryptocurrency wallets don’t store cryptocurrency.
 They store information about cryptocurrency.
 The cryptocurrency itself only exists on the blockchain.

 Crypto wallets store two very important kinds of information.
 Users need both kinds to send and receive cryptocurrency.
 They are;